 In the following section, we report on the 13 key topics on the basis of the criteria specified under CSR-RUG.

 The materiality assessment revealed that the subject of human rights has little relevance in terms of impacts on the areas of focus and in terms of understanding the development, performance and position of our Company because our compliance with applicable domestic and international laws and collectively agreed working conditions means that human rights infringements can essentially be ruled out.
-Furthermore, it emerged that there were no material risks with regard to our business activities, to our business relationships, products and services, and to the non-financial areas.
+Furthermore, it emerged that there were no material risks with regard to our business activities, to our business relationships, products and services, or to aspects relating to the 13 key topics that are very likely to have a serious impact now or in the future.